Henrik Larsson: Feyenoord

 In November 1993, Dutch side Feyenoord signed Larsson for a fee of £295,000.
 He made his league debut on 21 November 1993 as a substitute for Regi Blinker in a 1–1 home draw against Vitesse.
-Larsson took time to adjust to working and living in a foreign country and could only muster a modest 6 goals in 27 appearances in his first season.
+Larsson scored six goals in 27 appearances in his first season.
 His goalscoring record improved in subsequent seasons, but he continued to be unsettled and frustrated by a combination of ever-changing coaches, being played in unfamiliar positions and latterly the club's player-rotation policy which saw him being substituted fifty or sixty minutes into a match even when playing well.

-Larsson won his first major winner's medal on 12 May 1994 when he played in the Feyenoord side that defeated NEC 2–1 in the final of the KNVB Cup.
+Larsson won his first major winner's medal on 12 May 1994, when he played in the Feyenoord side which defeated NEC 2–1 in the final of the KNVB Cup.
 The following season, Larsson won his second winner's medal in the same tournament when Feyenoord won 2–1 against Volendam.
 He did record a hat-trick in a 4–3 win against Werder Bremen in the UEFA Cup Winners' Cup in 1994–95.

 In 1997, Larsson told manager Arie Haan that he wished to leave the club.
 A legal dispute then ensued over a clause in his contract that Larsson claimed would allow him to be sold on if a fee of £600,000 was offered.
 Larsson won his case and in July 1997, he signed for Scottish side Celtic.